Tanzania Travel Guide

 • Homosexuality: Homosexuality is illegal in Tanzania, and public displays can lead to arrest and imprisonment.

-• Travel Insurance: Get travel insurance for theft and medical coverage, especially for adventurous activities.
+• Travel Insurance: Get travel insurance for theft and medical coverage, apart from the regular insurance, especially for adventurous activities.

 • Customs Regulations: Travelers over 17 years old can bring limited amounts of certain items into Tanzania, like 250g of tobacco, 1 liter of spirits or wine, and 500ml of perfume.